Roemer/go-test-guide/README.md

 # go-test-guide
-A library / cmd to interact with Test.Guide.
+A library / CLI to interact with Test.Guide.

 ## CLI
 This project also provides a compiled CLI binary (based on the Go Module) that allows to directly interact with Test.Guide.